 The main thing you need to understand about Delta’s loyalty program is that the guidelines that govern most frequent flyer programs don’t really apply to SkyMiles.
 That’s because Delta long ago stopped publishing an award chart, the cheat sheet that tells you how many miles it will cost to fly from point A to point B. Most airlines use an award chart to set the base amount of miles charged for any given award flight.

-Instead, Delta uses a highly variable award system that looks more like a cash fare calendar, changing based on demand, seats sold, time of year, price of the flight, and so on.
+Instead, Delta uses a highly variable award system that looks more like a cash fare calendar.
+It’s called dynamic award pricing, and it means that the amount of miles you need to book a flight vary based on the cash price, demand, seats sold, time of year, and so on.

-And while most airlines have two or three price tiers at which they offer award fares, Delta has five or more.
+Most airlines have just two or three price tiers at which they offer award fares.
+Delta has eight or more.
 So even on the exact same route, the amount of SkyMiles charged for a flight can vary wildly day by day.

 Get A Long View

 Without an award chart, using Delta’s calendar view of award fares is the key to getting the best bang for your buck with SkyMiles.
-Once you’ve zeroed in on your route, use the “flexible days” search function, then look for five weeks of availability.
+Once you’ve zeroed in on your route, use the “Price Calendar” function once you’ve entered your search to pull up five full weeks of availability.

-Scrolling through a few months, you’ll get a feel for what the absolute base price is for a given award fare, like the 37,000 SkyMiles it will take you to get from Minneapolis-St. Paul (MSP) – or any Delta hub – to London-Heathrow (LHR) in economy.
+Scrolling through a few months, you’ll get a feel for what the absolute base price is for a given award fare, like the 37,000 SkyMiles it will take you to get from Minneapolis-St. Paul (MSP) – or any Delta hub – to London-Heathrow (LHR) in economy, for example.

 Thrifty Tip #1: Ensuring you’re getting your flights for the lowest amount of SkyMiles possible is the key to getting the most out of Delta’s program.